adeyemiadeoye/pySCSOpt/README.md

 ## Usage

 See the [`examples/`](https://github.com/adeyemiadeoye/pySCSOpt/tree/main/examples) directory for a usage example.
-The main entry point is the `pyscsopt` package.

 For more information on how to set up problems (especially choosing regularizers), see Julia's [SelfConcordantSmoothOptimization.jl](https://github.com/adeyemiadeoye/SelfConcordantSmoothOptimization.jl).